vonfalk/storm-javavis/doc/03-Basic_Storm/04-Expressions.md

 To implement operators like `+=`, Basic Storm takes a slightly different approach compared to C++.
 This kind of operators (hereby called _combined operators_), are implemented by a syntax rule that is applied before the regular `Operator` rule.
-This rule is named `COperator`, and only has two options, one which passes the `Operator` rule through it, and one that matches an `Operator` with an `=` on the end.
+This rule is named `SOperator`, and only has two options, one which passes the `Operator` rule through it, and one that matches an `Operator` with an `=` on the end.
 When the second option is matched, an instance of the `CombinedOperator` class is created for the combined operator.
 This will first attempt to call the member function, just like